Get Your Dish on Route 66

 Brake for Flavored Sodas

-Get your kicks at Doc’s Soda Fountain along Route 66.
+Get your kicks at Doc’s Just Off 66 along Route 66 in Girard.
 Pull up a stool and order breakfast, lunch, dinner or dessert with your choice of flavored sodas from one of the greatest soda fountains in the country.
 Add this stop as you begin your journey down the Mother Road!

 Try a Taste of Classic Illinois